Step 1: Information Call

 Step 4: Assessment Interview

 The next step in the admissions process is for the applicant to have an assessment interview on our campus or over the phone with one of our admissions counselors.
 If an individual is hospitalized in Atlanta we may be able to send an admissions counselor to the hospital to complete the assessment.
-The interview lasts approximately 1–2 hours and is typically one-on-one.
+The interview lasts approximately 1–2 hours and is typically one-on-one with the potential client.
+For adolescent clients, we conduct an additional 30-minute interview with the potential client's parents or guardians.
 We will ask questions about the applicant's physical and mental health history, current symptoms, use of alcohol or drugs, previous treatment outcomes, etc. Following the assessment interview, our treatment team determines whether the applicant is appropriate for treatment and recommends an initial level of care.

 Step 5: Admission